 This course includes 40 hours of pilot training with at least one two-hour daytime cross-country flight, one two-hour night cross-country flight, one solo flight of not less than 300 nautical miles, and 20 hours of practical flight operation.
-The course includes ten hours of preparation for the practical exam.
-Upon completion, students will be able to display and demonstrate all VFR and IFR procedures to qualify for the

-FAA Commercial Pilot Exam.
-Pre- or corequisite: AVN 300 Advanced Aviation Science.
+The purpose of the course is to allow students to bring their flying skills to commercial standards along with the introduction of commercial flight concepts.
+Students will operate on extended cross-country flights and improve night flying proficiency.
+Prerequisites: AVN 202 Private Pilot Instrument Flight II, a valid Private Pilot Certificate with an Instrument Rating, and a valid third-class medical certificate.
 Offered as needed.